alexfru/SediCiPUv2/SediCiPUv2.md

   3. Sign-extends the 6-bit immediate, doubles it and loads it into pc.

-  The ISR that the instruction invokes should decrement sp by 2 (or more if necessary) with `add sp, sp, -2` (which, btw, preserves the arithmetic flags) before enabling interrupts or pushing anything onto the stack.
+  The ISR that the instruction invokes should decrement sp by 2 (or more if necessary) with `add sp, sp, -2` (which, BTW, preserves the arithmetic flags) before enabling interrupts or pushing anything onto the stack.

   Because the return address is stored on the stack, interrupts can be